mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 A typical light guided TAC missile, the AV-7 is designated Tactical, Light, Multipurpose Anti-Vehicular in most military directories.
-Its guidance electronics and supporting sensors are capable of tracking fast- moving targets at high and low altitude, though in order to intercept fast-crossing targets the operator must provide the missile with considerable lead.
+Its guidance electronics and supporting sensors are capable of tracking fast-moving targets at high and low altitude, though in order to intercept fast-crossing targets the operator must provide the missile with considerable lead.
 The multimode warhead can be detonated as a fragmenting